Low-Resolution Editing is All You Need for High-Resolution Editing: Related work

 \paragraph{Diffusion-based super-resolution.}

 Real-World Image Super Resolution (Real-ISR) seeks to reconstruct detailed high-resolution images from low-resolution inputs that exhibit diverse and unknown degradations.
-With the rapid advancement of diffusion models, diffusion-based approaches have increasingly been adopted for tackling this task.
-Prior methods~\cite{wang2024exploiting, wu2024seesr, ai2024dreamclear, wang2024sinsr, yu2024scaling, wu2024one, duan2025dit4sr, cheng2025effective, sun2024pisasr, dong2025tsd} built on large text-to-image models have recently shown strong performance.
-TSD-SR~\cite{dong2025tsd} distills a multi-step text-to-image diffusion model into an one-step super-resolution network via target score distillation and a distribution-aware sampling.
+With the rapid advancement of diffusion models, diffusion-based approaches have increasingly been adopted to tackle this task.
+Prior methods~\cite{wang2024exploiting, wu2024seesr, ai2024dreamclear, wang2024sinsr, yu2024scaling, wu2024one, duan2025dit4sr, cheng2025effective, sun2024pisasr, dong2025tsd, kang2025icm} built on large text-to-image models have recently shown strong performance.
+For instance, TSD-SR~\cite{dong2025tsd} distills a multi-step text-to-image diffusion model into a one-step super-resolution network through target score distillation and distribution-aware sampling.
 PiSA-SR~\cite{sun2024pisasr} introduces dual LoRA~\cite{hu2022lora} modules separately dedicated to pixel-level regression and semantic-level enhancement.
 On the other hand, DiT-SR~\cite{cheng2025effective} introduces a diffusion transformer~\cite{peebles2023scalable} trained from scratch with a U-shaped multi-scale design and frequency-aware timestep conditioning.
-DiT4SR~\cite{duan2025dit4sr} adapts the Stable Diffusion v3~\cite{esser2024scaling} architecture by injecting low-resolution features directly into the transformer~\cite{vaswani2017attention} blocks via bidirectional attention and convolution. {While existing SR methods rely on training to generate high-resolution outputs, the proposed method restores fine details through test-time optimization without any model training.}
+DiT4SR~\cite{duan2025dit4sr} adapts the Stable Diffusion 3~\cite{esser2024scaling} architecture by injecting low-resolution features directly into transformer~\cite{vaswani2017attention} blocks via bidirectional attention and convolution.
+While existing SR methods rely on training to generate high-resolution outputs, our method restores fine details through test-time optimization without any model training.